 {123}

-wait for Him, from heaven, who has saved them by His grace, who *delivers them from the wrath to come.* Redeemed by His blood, He who has redeemed them is dear to them; and they wait as to glory for Him who, by His grace, has made them capable of it.
+wait for Him, from heaven, who has saved them by His grace, who *delivers them from the wrath to come*.
+Redeemed by His blood, He who has redeemed them is dear to them; and they wait as to glory for Him who, by His grace, has made them capable of it.

 Now, let us see if, according to the word, this thought does not influence the whole walk, and does not rule all the thoughts of him whom the love of Jesus has introduced into the way in the pilgrimage of faith.